Councilman Louis B. Imbroto

 Oyster Bay, NY 11771

-Imbroto, a graduate of Chaminade High School, went on to earn a bachelor’s degree from Fordham University in 2006 and a law degree from Brooklyn Law School in 2009.
+Lou Imbroto is a graduate of Chaminade High School.
+He earned his Bachelor’s Degree from Fordham University and a law degree from Brooklyn Law School.
 He worked as a Manager of Policy and Government Relations and In-House Counsel for the Long Island Contractors’ Association, where, he advocated to repair and rebuild our roads, bridges and local infrastructure.
-He worked as an Associate Attorney for the Garden City firm of Berkman, Henoch, Peterson, Peddy & Fenchel, P.C. and later, as an Assistant Town Attorney with the Town of Oyster Bay, where he oversaw general litigation and served as a prosecutor for code violations in District Court.
-Most recently, he served as the Assistant General Counsel at NuHealth, which includes Nassau University Medical Center.
+A former Assistant Town Attorney, he once oversaw general litigation and served as a prosecutor for code violations in District Court.
+Most recently, he works in private practice.

-Imbroto has been recognized as a 30 under 30 honoree of the Huntington Chamber of Commerce and a 40 under 40 honoree by the Long Island Business News.
+Councilman Imbroto has been recognized as a 30 under 30 honoree of the Huntington Chamber of Commerce and a 40 under 40 honoree by the Long Island Business News.
 He also was the proud recipient of a Distinguished Alumnus Award by the Brooklyn Law School.
 He sits on the Board of Directors for the Columbian Lawyers Association and is a member of the Nassau County Bar Association and the Chaminade Lawyers Association.
 He is also a member of the Knights of Columbus, St. Pius Council #10332 and the Order Sons of Italy in America, Giuseppe Verdi Lodge #2163.
-In addition to his parents, Louis has a twin sister and an older brother and sister.